Hardship loans: how to borrow during setbacks

 If you’re considering a hardship loan, it’s important to know your options.
 There are several types of loans, and you should consider the pros and cons of each one before applying.

 - Emergency loans: These are fast loans that can cover a multitude of emergencies.
 Some lenders may even send your funds an hour after closing.
-However, the annual percentage rate (APR) on these can be high.
+However, the APR on these can be high.
 Depending on your credit score, APRs can be up to 36%.

-- Personal loans: You can use a personal loan for many financial needs, and the fixed term helps you know how much to budget each month to repay your loan.
-Each lender sets its credit score requirements, so applicants with bad credit might be denied.
+- Personal loans: You can use a personal loan for many financial needs.
+The fixed term helps you know how much to budget each month to repay your loan.
+Each lender sets its credit score requirements, so some applicants with bad credit might be denied.
 However, if you’re approved, you can use the funds for almost any expense.

 - Payday alternative loans (PAL): Offered by select credit unions, these loans are a safer alternative to payday loans.
 You can use a PAL for any expense, but $2,000 is the maximum amount you can receive.
 Instead of paying interest, borrowers pay a high application fee — typically $15 to $35 per $100 borrowed.

-- HELOC: If you have equity in your home, you can access it to cover your emergencies.
-Once your home equity line of credit (HELOC) is approved, you will have access to funds immediately and on an as-needed basis.
-However, unlike a personal loan, HELOCs come with a variable rate of interest, so your rates could go up or down over time.
+- Home equity line of credit (HELOC): If you have equity in your home, you can access it to cover your emergencies.
+Once your HELOC is approved, you’ll have access to funds immediately and on an as-needed basis.
+However, unlike a personal loan, HELOCs come with a variable rate of interest, which means your rates could go up or down over time.

-- Borrowing from family/friends/crowdfunding: Don’t be embarrassed to share your financial reality with close friends and family.
+- Crowdfunding or borrowing from family and friends: If you have supportive loved ones, don’t be embarrassed to share your financial reality with close friends and family.
 They might have creative, helpful solutions or be willing to lend you funds to help you meet your needs.
 Alternatively, using a crowdfunding platform allows more people to chip in what they can.
-Fees to use crowdfunding range between 5% and 12%.
+Fees to use crowdfunding platforms range between 5% and 12%.

 Hardship loans to avoid

-Even when you feel desperate for financial assistance, it is best to stay away from predatory lenders.
+Even when you feel desperate for financial assistance, it’s best to stay away from predatory lenders.
 Although getting approval is relatively easy, predatory loans come with rates and terms that are very burdensome.

 Unfortunately, not all hardship loan lenders have the best interests of borrowers in mind.
-“Some lenders can use very aggressive rates that can quickly increase the total amount of repayment,” said David Blaylock, a certified financial planner and head of financial planning at Origin, a financial planning platform.
+“Some lenders can use very aggressive rates that can quickly increase the total amount of repayment,” said David Blaylock, a certified financial planner in Austin, Texas.

-He emphasizes paying attention to the total amount of interest on the loan and how it is calculated.
+He emphasizes that borrowers should pay attention to the total amount of interest on the loan and how that rate is calculated.
 “While repayment terms for hardship loans are typically shorter in nature, beware of any loan where the repayment time is weeks and not months,” he said.

 Whenever possible, refrain from these types of loans: